udaysh134/fluix/README.md

 ✨ *These designs represent the visual philosophy of Fluix - fast, modern, and effortless for everyone.* ✨

 ### 🌍 Deploy Instantly
-With a single click, Fluix generates a lightweight snippet:
+With a single click, Fluix generates a lightweight snippet :
 ```html
 <script src="https://fluix.com/bot.js" data-bot-id="campus123"></script>
 ```